 In certain circumstances it may be appropriate for redeployment to be considered for temporary employees with 2 or more years service, in line with the Temporary Employment Policy.

 Discipline, Grievance or Dignity at Work

-Redeployment can be considered where this is a recommendation as a result of a hearing or appeal or where an employee is unable to remain in their substantive (current) post.
+Redeployment can be considered where this is a recommendation of a hearing or appeal or where an employee is unable to remain in their substantive post.

 How to do a redeployment search contains more information.

 Where a manager doesn't progress with an application from a redeployment candidate it should be managed in the same way as a GIS candidate.
 This means that justification for the decision must be made in writing to the redeployee and must be clear as to which essential criteria the redeployee does not meet.

 It is important to note that this information may be required, for example, if a case were to progress to Appeals Committee or an Employment Tribunal.
 The reason(s) should be discussed with their HR Business Partner before issuing.
 Where possible, justifications should contain detailed and constructive feedback as this will be shared with the redeployee to assist with future applications.

 There are 2 possible outcomes at the end of the redeployment search:

-If the employee is offered an alternative post, the substantive (current) line manager should complete the necessary changes through HR Forms Plus for an employee leaving post.
+If the employee is offered an alternative post, the substantive line manager must complete the necessary changes through HR Forms Plus for an employee leaving post.
 The new manager will then process the new start paperwork for adding the employee to their team.

-In situations where the employee is redeployed into a temporary post, they will be eligible for a further period of redeployment prior to the end of the temporary contract.
-The new temp/hiring manager will be responsible for ensuring they are referred for redeployment at the relevant time.
+In situations where the employee is redeployed into a temporary post, they will be eligible for a further period of redeployment before the end of the temporary contract.
+The new temporary/recruiting manager will be responsible for ensuring the redeployee is registered for redeployment at the relevant time.

-Employees should not be referred back for a further period of redeployment except in exceptional circumstances and any decision relating to this should be clearly documented.
+Employees should only be referred back for a further period of redeployment in exceptional circumstances and any decision relating to this should be clearly documented.
 Any extension to the redeployment search would normally be for a maximum of 6 weeks.

 Roles and responsibilities

-For redeployment to be successful, it is important that you fully engage and co-operate with the process.
+For redeployment to be successful, it is important that employees fully engage and co-operate with the process.
 To get the best from this process employees need to be proactive and open minded.
 Employees are expected to:

 Attend meetings/be available for calls as requested to discuss the redeployment process.

-Regularly check Falkirk Council vacancies on www.myjobscotland.gov.uk and identify posts you consider as possible suitable redeployment options.
+Regularly check Falkirk Council vacancies on www.myjobscotland.gov.uk and identify posts they consider as possible suitable redeployment options.

 Be committed to looking for suitable alternative employment both within and outwith Falkirk Council.

-Be flexible in your redeployment search and consider temporary posts and those graded at a lower salary.
+Be flexible in the redeployment search and consider temporary posts and those graded at a lower salary.

-Consider short term temporary assignments eg temporary cover arrangements as a mechanism to increase your skills and experience.
+Consider short term temporary assignments, for example temporary cover arrangements as a way to increase skills and experience.

 Undertake relevant online training available on OLLE.

-You are expected to meet with the employee as soon as redeployment is identified as appropriate to explain the process and agree whether redeployment is a realistic option for them.
+Meet with the employee as soon as redeployment is identified as appropriate, to explain the process and agree whether redeployment is a realistic option for them.

-Continue to engage with the employee regularly throughout the redeployment process to ensure you are involving yourself in the process and continue to manage the employee in line with relevant procedures, where applicable eg Managing Sickness Absence, Capability Policy etc.
+Continue to manage the employee in line with relevant procedures where applicable for example Managing Sickness Absence Policy, Capability Policy, Temporary Employment Policy etc.

 Maintain regular contact with the employee during the redeployment search to provide support.
-This should take place no less than every 2 weeks.
+This should take place at least every 2 weeks.

-Liaise with relevant HR support throughout the process to seek advice and guidance as required and act promptly in line with relevant procedures where a redeployment opportunity is not identified.
+Liaise with relevant HR Business Partner throughout the process to seek advice and guidance as required and act promptly in line with relevant procedures where a redeployment opportunity is not identified.

-You must consider any suitable employee in the redeployment process who meets the essential criteria for vacancies within your team, including temporary posts.
+Must consider any applications from suitable employees in the redeployment process who meet the essential criteria for vacancies within the team, including temporary posts.

 Provide support to employees using agreed action plans for training.

-Review any work trials being undertaken within your team.
+Review any work trials being undertaken within the team.

 Assist managers throughout the process to ensure that all procedural and legislative requirements are met.